djalbat/yapp/README.md

 ## Usage

-If you simply want to see Yapp in action with no further ado, open the `examples.html` file in the root of this repository and choose a language from there.
+If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there.

 Yapp's standalone use is covered first.
 The following will add an instance of Yapp to the DOM: